fdch/cmdutils/INFO.md

-pdfconcat    bash Concatenates PDF files (macos only) fcount    bash Count how many files are in a directory pdstart    bash Creates a Pure Data project directory tree linker    bash Creates cmdutils symlink files into your target directory
-     info    bash Creates the INFO.txt file for cmdutils jack_spin    bash Daemon to check if JACK has been started fchange    bash Daemon to check if a file has been changed internet    bash Daemon to check if there is an internet connection
+pdfconcat    bash Concatenates PDF files (macos only) fcount    bash Count how many files are in a directory pdstart    bash Creates a Pure Data project directory tree jack_spin    bash Daemon to check if JACK has been started fchange    bash Daemon to check if a file has been changed internet    bash Daemon to check if there is an internet connection